unstoppabledomains/dev-docs/developer-toolkit/advanced-use-cases/resolve-domains-in-web-applications.md

 ---
-title: Resolving Domains in Web Applications | UD Developer Portal
+title: Resolving Domains in Web Applications Guide | UD Developer Portal
 description: This page describes how to use the Resolution library to resolve Web3 domains in web applications.
 It assumes a basic understanding of UD Resolution.
 ---

-# Resolving Domains in Web Applications
+# Resolving Domains in Web Applications Guide

 Resolution is a library for interacting with Web3 domain names.
 It can be used to retrieve [payment addresses](/crypto-payments/index.md) and IPFS hashes for [decentralized websites](/d-websites/index.md).